How I got here

 Over the years, I have come to appreciate that healing derives from a place of accepting things as they are.
 In my view, when we are healing in order to change something we see as wrong into something we would see as right, we have missed the point altogether.
 To me, healing is about allowing things their natural expression of disharmony in a way that is expansive and compassionate and preserves the space for the person to change in a more balanced way.

-In addition to the five therapies that I practice, Psychosynthesis Psychology - which I have studied for two years at the London Institute - further informs my work and continuing personal and professional development.
+In addition to the various energy therapies that I practice, Psychosynthesis Psychology - which I studied for two years at the London Institute - further informs my work and continuing personal and professional development.